 Military motorcycles have played a number of vital roles in times of war and peace and are a significant feature in many motorcycle, and military and war museums around the world, including the Harley museum in Milwaukee, the Indian Motorcycle museum in Brisbane and the Australian War Memorial.
-We have included photos from museums we’ve visited as well as images from the Australian War Memorial on my Pinterest page.
+We have included photos from museums we’ve visited as well as images from the Australian War Memorial on the Motorbike Writer Pinterest page.

 Most motorcycle manufacturers have, at some time, produced military models.
 They include Harley-Davidson, Indian, Norton, BMW, Moto Guzzi, Royal Enfield, Honda and Velocette.
 In fact, some of them started life because of their military use.
 For example, BSA stands for Birmingham Small Arms company, a manufacturer of military firearms.